 Sun Life establishes Bermuda-based business, offering products to international high-net-worth clients.

 In Canada, the company increases its investment management presence by acquiring the leading firm McLean Budden.

 On January 27, Sun Life announces its intention to demutualize.
-The planning, approvals and implementation occurs over the following two years.
+The planning, approvals and implementation occurs over the following 2 years.

 Sun Life opens a services centre in Waterford, Ireland, providing technology and business processing support to many parts of the company.